ewels/hemnet-commuter/README.md

 If you are running Hemnet Commuter anywhere where another (potentially malicious) user could get to it, you should change the database credentials.
 Make a copy of `app/config_defaults.ini` called `app/config.ini` and save them there (this file will be ignored by git).

+If you want to use phpMyAdmin to view or manage the database, you'll need the login credentials created when you first set up the docker container.
+The username is always `admin` and password is auto-generated on this first run.
+You can find this info by running the `docker logs hemnet_commuter | less` command.
+Look for the log that says something like: `=> Creating MySQL admin user with random password` followed by `You can now connect to this MySQL Server with XXXXXXX`.
+Once you have the çredentials, you can use phpMyAdmin at [http://localhost/phpmyadmin](http://localhost/phpmyadmin).

 See the readme from the LAMP docker image for more details: [mattrayner/docker-lamp](https://github.com/mattrayner/docker-lamp#mysql-databases).